I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric

 I tore it down and threw it out,

-And then the blessing came;
+And then the came;

 But e’er I got the victory